-How to divide ownership of a company?

-[Below is my answer to the question What is the best way to divide up ownership in a startup? on Quora.]
+[Below is my answer to the question How to Divide Ownership of a Company in a Startup? on Quora.]

 You need to tackle: